-Staff will ensure the Lacey Green Primary Academy designated iPads are used when capturing evidence of work undertaken.
+Staff will ensure the Lacey Green Primary Academy designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.

 Online safety:

 On school equipment we ensure that appropriate filters and appropriate monitoring systems are in place.